 Study: Contact Tracing Effective in Controlling Spread of Coronavirus

-A new study by professors at the Schar School of Policy and Government and the College of Science at George Mason University indicates coronavirus is transmitted in densely populated venues—such as music concerts—and travels great distances, infecting new populations as it spreads from its location of origin.
+A recent study by professors at College of Science and the Schar School of Policy and Government indicates coronavirus is transmitted in densely populated venues—such as music concerts—and travels great distances, infecting new populations as it spreads from its location of origin.
 The study was published this month in the journal of the International Society of Travel Medicine.

 Researchers, including Schar School Director of Research and Associate Professor Naoru Koizumi and College of Science Interim Dean Ali Andalibi, spent two months beginning in mid-February following developments from a series of live house concerts in Osaka, Japan.
 The researchers, which included Schar School public policy PhD student Abu Bakkar Siddique, examined the virus’ spread through the concerts in a two-month period.